top of page

 About Our Bias Bounty Challenges

-We are thrilled to have completed the first of 10 algorithmic bias bounty challenges, which will be unfolding over the coming year.
+We are thrilled to have completed the second of 10 algorithmic bias bounty challenges, which will be unfolding over the coming year.
 With the support of Google.org, we are building themed programs that aim to build community and professionalize the practice of algorithmic assessment.

 Our bias bounty programs address real-world challenges introduced by AI models.
 Many of our programs are designed in partnership with nonprofits, governments, and industry partners.